selinon/selinon/docs/_sources/patterns.txt

 ```
 ```

-A visualization of such flow using Parsley tool would be:
+A visualization of such flow using Selinonlib tool would be:

     Task1